How does KiwiSaver work?

 If you haven’t joined yet and would like to, check if you’re eligible.
 The answer is a resounding yes for New Zealand citizens and permanent residents who normally live in New Zealand – no matter if employed, unemployed or self-employed.

-If you’re an employee you can enroll through your employer, otherwise you can contact a scheme provider directly.
+If you’re an employee you can enrol through your employer, otherwise you can contact a scheme provider directly.
 The key thing, as we’ll see shortly, is to be proactive.

 Choosing your contribution rate